Xchange-ecosystem/xcamp-designsystem/docs/design-system.md

 | `playful` | `22 80% 58%` | `'Fraunces'` | `'Hanken Grotesk'` | `14px` | on |

 Neutral tokens (`--obj-bg`, `--obj-ink`, `--obj-line`, etc.) inherit from the active semantic tokens so they remain light/dark-aware.

+### Out of scope/ Do not do

+The following components from xcamp-foundation are NOT available in this repo and must not be imported or recreated:
+- ShellRouter, CanvasShell, CompanionShell
+- FloatingAltitudeDial, AIPresenceBar, GravityModal
+- FeedCard, SummaryCard, ObjectiveCard, ProjectCard
+- GravitySurface, Committed, Ephemeral material wrappers

+Use shadcn/ui primitives and inline Tailwind utilities instead.